Ashutosh-biotech/AI-Plezmo/README.md

-# Plezmo AI - Personal Portfolio & Blog Platform
+# Plezmo AI - Plezmo Support & Blog Platform

-A Django-based web application that serves as a personal portfolio and blog platform with user authentication, project showcase, and interactive features.
+A Django-based web application that serves as a plezmo support and blog platform with user authentication, project showcase, and interactive features.

 ## 🚀 Features